Xant-IR/Portfolio/README.md

 # Portfolio

 Welcome to my portfolio!
 This repository showcases some of the projects I've worked on, organized into different categories.
+All projects included in this portfolio were developed during my tenure at XANT.

 ## Categories